Shellyoung/AdvancedTradeSkillWindow2/README.md

   ![Shopping list face](https://user-images.githubusercontent.com/40469927/189533362-11b26c25-e929-4da5-a89a-39200e7d4507.png)

-  Auction shopping list appears under the auction windows when it is opened.
+  Auction shopping list appear under the auction window when it is opened.
 It shows reagents that are necessary to craft the items in the task list.
 ATSW is compatible with [aux](https://github.com/shirsig/aux-addon-vanilla).

   ### Custom categories